joestubbs/coe379L-sp25/docs/unit04/hands_on_transformers.rst

     from transformers import AutoModel
     model = AutoModel.from_pretrained(checkpoint)

+    # feed our tensors example directly into the model
     model(tensors)

 We get a BaseModelOutput object which includes a large set of tensors.